 After ticketing reservation is the most important function of the travel agents.
-The travel agent after getting the confirmation and initial payment from the client has to book airline seats, hotel rooms, transportation arrangements and other services as per the requirements of the clients.
+The travel agent after getting the confirmation and initial payment from the client has to book airlines seat, hotel rooms, transportation arrangements and other services as per the requirement of the clients.

-The tour professionals should thus be familiar with the terms and abbreviations used for hotels.
-The travel agent's executive preferably used the phonetic alphabet used at the time of making the reservation on the telephone.
-Once the booking has been confirmed and payment made by the client, the travel agent executive confirms the ticket and itinerary and raises the voucher to be handed over to the client.
+The tour professionals should thus be familiar with the term and abbreviation used for and hotels.
+The travel agents executive preferably used the phonetic alphabet used at the time of making the reservation on the telephone.
+Once the booking has been confirmed and payment makes by the client, the travel agent executive confirm the ticket, itinerary and raise the voucher to be handed over to the client.